-Postpartum depression usually lasts 6 months, although it can last longer or shorter depending on the severity of your symptoms.
+Postpartum depression usually lasts six months, although it can last longer or shorter depending on the severity of your symptoms.
 In some cases, it may even last up to a year.
 However, many people recover from postpartum depression within two years after giving birth.
-As you see the symptoms of postpartum depression are similar to those of other types of depression.
+As you see, the symptoms of postpartum depression are similar to those of other types of depression.
 If you think you may be depressed, talk to your doctor or midwife about it as soon as possible.

 Why do people suffer from postpartum?

 Before and during pregnancy, hormones like estrogen and progesterone help regulate your moods by increasing serotonin levels in your brain, which makes you feel happy.
-But once you give birth and start breastfeeding your baby, these levels drop off dramatically—which can lead to feelings of sadness or irritability.
+But once you give birth and start breastfeeding your baby, these levels drop dramatically—which can lead to sadness or irritability.
 You might also find yourself feeling anxious or confused about what just happened.
 In addition, some women experience an intense sense of loneliness after giving birth because their partner has left them alone with their new baby—and no one else understands what they’re going through!

 Postpartum Depression – summary

-If you or someone you know has postpartum depression, it’s important to know that it’s not your fault—and it doesn’t mean there’s anything wrong with you!
+If you or someone you know has postpartum depression, it’s essential to know that it’s not your fault—and it doesn’t mean there’s anything wrong with you!
 It’s just something that can happen during pregnancy and birth, and it doesn’t mean that you’re any less of a mother.